CitrineInformatics/citrine-python/README.md

 ## Developement Status

 Classes and methods may be marked as *alpha* by including `[ALPHA]` at the start of their docstrings.
-They should be not be used, and may change or be removed without notice.
+These methods are intended for development, testing, and experimentation, are not supported, and may change or be removed without notice```